Year 12 Scholarship

 We have access to funds which provide financial assistance to successful scholarship candidates, subject to means testing, in the following categories:

 - Children of serving Royal Navy or Royal Marines personnel.
-The School’s scholarship award of 10% of fees may be increased to 50% of fees
+In conjunction with a scholarship award, a bursary of up to 50% of the fees may be awarded.

 - Children from Scotland with a preference for children from Perthshire